The Metros: Background

 The Metros dubbed themselves a 'punk and roll' band and were from a musical background—Adamczewski's father designed record sleeves for A&M and Payne's father played session bass for Glenn Tilbrook.
 After recording a 5 track demo over two days in March 2006 in Honor Oak Park London with The Mysterious Hand, the band worked with Baxter Dury and were signed to 1965 Records by James Endeacott (who had previously signed The Libertines, The Strokes and The View).
 When all five members were still under 18.
 The Guardian described them as "Punk'n'roll urchins".

-Formerly known as Eastern Bloc and The Wanking Skankers, they list Squeeze, Ian Dury and Beastie Boys as their major influences.
+Formerly known as Eastern Bloc and The Wanking Skankers, they listed Squeeze, Ian Dury and Beastie Boys as their major influences.
+Drury's son, Baxter Drury, also acted as their producer.

 Their debut single, "Education Pt.
 2", was released on 17 March 2008.
 Their second single, "Last of the Lookers", was released on 2 June 2008.

 Live music

 In summer 2007, The Metros played at T in the Park, Bestival, the Hackney Underage Festival, The Great Escape in Brighton, the Skegness Big Reunion Festival, and the BBC Electric Proms.
 They were booked to support The Coral, but were replaced after throwing a glass bottle into the crowd at the first gig, which smashed on and injured a girl spectator.

-They Performed live on the first episode of the BBC Three TV show Lilly Allen And Friends in 2008 after winning the vote to perform over other bands in the “Best Young New Music” category.
+They performed live on the first episode of the BBC Three TV show Lily Allen and Friends in 2008 after winning the vote to perform over other bands in the "Best Young New Music" category.

 The band supported Madness at a special gig in aid of The Teenage Cancer Trust on 3 April 2008, at the Royal Albert Hall.

 They played the Radio 1/NME Stage at the 2008 Reading and Leeds festivals.

-In late 2008, the band were forced to cancel four gigs in Japan after vocalist Saul Adamczewski fell ill.